Canvas Stretching Supplies

 Step One – Make the Frame

-The first thing you will need is to make the frame and assembly the bar stretchers if you do not already have a frame you will be using.
+The first thing you will need is to make the frame and assemble the bar stretchers if you do not already have a frame you will be using.

-Here are a few things to remember when making the frame out the stretcher bars:
+Things to remember when making the frame out of the stretcher bars:

-1. Must be square – ‘the frame must be square.
-When assembling the frame try to use a carpenters square or a T-Square so you can be sure that it is perfectly square.
+- Must be square – ‘the frame must be square.
+When assembling the frame try to use a carpenter square or a T-square so you can be sure that it is perfectly square.

-If you do not feel comfortable to assembly the stretcher bars, that is Ok.
-I have taken many canvases off an old frame and then re-stretch the canvas on to that same frame.
+If you do not feel comfortable assembling the stretcher bars, that is OK.
+I have taken many canvases off an old frame and then re-stretch the canvas onto that same frame.
 You can also do the same or buy the frame already stretched and ready to go.

 Step Two – Cut the Canvas